Leaping Into Memories: Space-Time Deep Feature Synthesis: Conclusions

 \section{Conclusions}

-We have introduced LEAPS, a novel method for visualizing the learned internal representations of spatiotemporal deep networks through video synthesis.
-LEAPS uses a stimulus video to prime a video model and iteratively optimizes a video initialized with random noise.
-The resulting synthesized video inverts the learned representations of the model to visually conceivable features.
-During optimization, LEAPS regularizes the updated video by enforcing temporal coherence between frames to represent feature transitions.
-Additionally, it uses a feature diversity regularizer to improve the diversity of the synthesized features through an enhanced search space.
-We have shown both qualitatively and quantitatively that our proposed method can produce high-quality and visually coherent synthesized videos over a wide range of spatiotemporal convolutional and attention-based video models.
+We have introduced LEAPS, a novel spatiotemporal model inversion method for visualizing the learned internal representations of networks through video synthesis.
+LEAPS uses a stimulus video to prime a model and iteratively optimize an input by minimizing the classification and priming loss.
+The resulting synthesized video visualizes learned concepts that are associated with classes without prior knowledge of the training data.
+During optimization, LEAPS uses two regularizers.
+The first enforces temporal coherence between feature transitions across frames in the updatable input.
+The second improves the diversity of the synthesized features through a domain-specific verifier network to enhance the search space.
+The proposed architecture-independent method has shown qualitatively and quantitatively that it can produce high-quality and visually coherent synthesized videos over a wide range of spatiotemporal convolutional and attention-based video models.
 The high classification scores and synthesized video quality metrics make LEAPS a generalizable and effective spatiotemporal feature visualization method.
 We believe that this first step towards learned spatiotemporal representations synthesis is a promising direction in understanding video models.

+\textbf{Acknowledgments}.
+We use publicly available datasets and models.
+Research is funded by imec.icon Surv-AI-llance project and FWO (Grant G0A4720N).

 { }

 \SupplementaryMaterials

 [{